b3nj4m/hubot-slack/README.md

 - channel_id
 - channel_name

-If there is a message and it can deduce an author from those paramters, it'll create a new [TextMessage](https://github.com/github/hubot/blob/v2.7.2/src/message.coffee#L14) object and have the robot receive it, from there proceeding down the regular hubot path.
+If there is a message and it can deduce an author from those paramters, it'll create a new [TextMessage](https://github.com/b3nj4m/hubot-slack/blob/master/src/slack.coffee#L171-L173) object and have the robot receive it, from there proceeding down the regular brobbot path.

 #### Sending Messages